 Introduced in 1968, the Beechcraft Model 99 – also known as the Airliner 99 or Commuter 99 – was designed based on its predecessors, the King Air and Queen Air, however with a new and meticulously designed nose structure.
 It has been developed to replace the Beechcraft Model 18 with development commencing in the early 1960s.
 Elements adopted from the previous aircrafts include the engine and sub-system, derived from the King Air, as well as wings from the Queen Air model.
 Today, most of the Beechcraft 99 Airliners are used for freight and other utility purposes.

-Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Beechcraft 99 Airliner aircraft.
+Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Hawker Beechcraft 99 Airliner.

-View all recommended ground power equipment, tools and Tugs for the Beechcraft 99 Airliner aircraft below.
+View all recommended ground power equipment, tools and Tugs for the Hawker Beechcraft 99 Airliner below.